 To begin, a divorce can be an intimidating and challenging legal process.
 Here are some helpful steps to get your divorce application started, Victoria.

-Making the Decision to Divorce
+Making the Decision to Divorce in Victoria

 The decision to end your relationship and discontinue living as a couple starts the separation process.
 Following the decision to make a formal separation, you will typically chat with your partner.
 In addition, couples can discuss this tough decision face to face, through a family counsellor, by email, or by letter.

 A separation process can begin at any time and does not need the involvement of lawyers or the intervention of a court.
 However, after you’ve decided to end your relationship, it’s generally wise to seek initial assistance to ensure that all issues are appropriately addressed, and your new beginning is successful.